-Found in the City of London, in the original courthouse where ‘Jack the Ripper’ had his trial, the ground floor of this Grade II Listed Building is where you can discover the amazingly quirky Indian cuisine by Patron Chef Cyrus.
-This Celebrity Chef has many of his awards in the entrance hall to the restaurant.
-He has created a truly magical experience with spices and produced an array of flavoursome Indian favourites from around the sub-continent with a special focus on cuisine from Goa.
+Found in the City of London, in the original courthouse where ‘Jack the Ripper' had his trial, the ground floor of this Grade II listed building is where you can discoer the amazingly quirky Indian cuisine by Patron Chef Cyrus.
+This celebrity chef has created a truly magical experience with spices and produced an array of flavoursome Indian favourites.

 In the menu he provides passionate descriptions of each dish with details of where main ingredients have been sourced within the British Isles and a little history of the origins of the dish.
 Prepare to be amazed by the totally, unique selection of dishes, probably not found in any other Indian restaurant.
 A notable fact is that this is the only Indian restaurant to have beef and pork on the menu.
 Make sure to try as much as possible as each dish is interestingly quirky.
 Best to share the dishes!
 My favourite starters include ‘Tandoori Duck Sausage’ and ‘Lamb Dosa,’ and for main the ‘Choriso Misto’ which has a wild explosion of flavour, served with Goan coconut curry.
 There is always room for dessert so try Cyrus’s twist on the traditional Crème Brulee which has cardamon, ginger and saffron, the Bebinca, which is a traditional Goan layered dessert which has been baked for hours or the unique selection of Kulfi which includes chocolate and hazelnut.
 Chef Cyrus who has been awarded an OBE, has even cooked for Her Majesty Queen Elizabeth II!!